gis-ain/Sales-Data-Warehouse-Analytics-Project/README.md

 # Sales Data Warehouse & Analytics Project

-This repository contains my **second data analytics portfolio project**, focused on building a **star-schema sales data warehouse** and performing exploratory analysis using SQL, Excel, and Power BI.
+This repository contains my **second data analytics portfolio project**, focused on building a **star-schema sales data warehouse** and performing exploratory analysis using SQL, Excel, and Power BI. the dataset for this project are from [Kaggle](https://www.kaggle.com/datasets/apoorvaappz/global-super-store-dataset)

 ## Project Overview